CortexVideoServices/jwt4auth/README.md

     python setup.py develop
     python -m sample.backend --static-path sample/build

-#### How to use it
+#### How to use that
 There is a good example of a [React] based app frontend and [aiohttp] based backend.
-I hope the sample application helps you get started using this set of libraries.
+We hope the sample application helps you to get started using this set of libraries.
 For more information, see the source code, which is enough documented

 [JWT]: https://jwt.io/